What is a Penthouse? Understanding the Ultimate in Luxury June 2026

 What makes a penthouse different from a regular apartment?

 A penthouse sits on the top floor of a high-rise building and offers features that standard apartments simply cannot match: greater square footage, private outdoor terraces, floor-to-ceiling windows, and exclusive access.
-The combination of elevated position, premium finishes, and limited availability is what sets penthouses apart from other residential units.
+The combination of position, premium finishes, and limited availability is what sets penthouses apart from other residential units.

 How much does a penthouse in New York City typically cost?